raoufchebri/neon_agent/README.md

-# Neon API Assistant
+# Postgres AI Agent

 ## Overview

-Neon API Assistant is a FastAPI application that serves as an AI-powered assistant for interacting with the Neon API.
+Postgres Agent is a Neon API-based assistant designed to deploy and query Postgres databases.
 It leverages OpenAI's GPT-4 model to interpret user queries and execute corresponding Neon API calls.

 ## Key Features